-What Can a Handyman Do in Port Saint Lucie, Florida?
+What Can a Handyman Do Without a License in Port Saint Lucie, Florida?

 In Port Saint Lucie (St. Lucie County), most “handyman” work can be done without a Florida contractor license only when it is truly minor, non-structural work that does not require a building permit and does not involve regulated trades (electrical, plumbing, HVAC).
 Florida does not have a single statewide “handyman license,” but it does have a common contractor-law exemption for very small jobs (commonly cited as $500 total job value) that is narrow and does not allow you to act as a contractor for permitted/structural or specialty-trade work.